-As the discussion about the adoption of genetically modified (GM) crops escalates, farmers from Telangana and Andhra Pradesh have demanded that government authorities utilise the existing scientific technologies in agriculture.
+As the discussion about the adoption of genetically modified (GM) crops escalates, farmers from Telangana and Andhra Pradesh have demanded that government authorities utilize the existing scientific technologies in future of agriculture.
 Their call underlines the growing importance of biotechnology in agriculture and its extensive scope for transforming farming in India, especially in the Telangana state of India.

 At a press briefing conducted at the Press Club at Somajiguda on Tuesday, sponsored by the National Farmers Empowerment Initiative (NFEI), farmers lamented the lack of modern agricultural biotechnology available to them.
 They claimed that innovation goes beyond an absolute necessity – it is also a basic entitlement because it is essential for increased productivity, food security, and for earning a decent living.
 With everything from climate change to pest problems and deteriorating soil health, agriculture faces an endless list of problems in agriculture in Telangana and all over the country.
 Those farmers are convinced that policies dictated by science are the foundation of sustainable development.